MarvelousCyberKnight/ceasercipherdecrypter/README.md

 # Caesar Cipher Decrypter

-A smart Python tool that automatically decrypts Caesar cipher text without requiring you to know the shift key.
+A smart cryptanalysis tool available in both Python and Bash that automatically decrypts Caesar cipher text without requiring you to know the shift key.
 It analyzes all possible shifts and uses statistical frequency analysis to predict the most likely decryption.

 ## Overview

 This decrypter works by testing all 26 possible shift values and scoring each result against the expected frequency distribution of letters in English text.
 The shift that produces text closest to natural English is selected as the correct decryption.

+The tool is available in two implementations:
+- **Python version** (`caesar_decrypt.py`) - Ideal for cross-platform use with clean, readable code
+- **Bash version** (`caesar_decrypt.sh`) - Perfect for Unix/Linux environments and shell scripting workflows

 ## How It Works